mingwho/valleyofthewind/README.md

 - Figure out how to deal with boundaries OR create floating island world
 - Make the terrain feel low-poly: update material and texture, etc.
 - Tree_02 is not showing
-- Add particle system to glider so flight trail is visible
 - Playtest more
 - Acceleration and Deceleration when we go up and down